New York Times Best Selling Author

 New York Times bestselling author Victoria Alexander was an award winning television reporter until she discovered fiction was much more fun than real life.
 She turned to writing full time and is still shocked it worked out.

-Since the publication of her first book in 1995, she has written twenty-four full length novels and six novellas.
+Since the publication of her first book in 1995, she has written thirty-one full length novels and six novellas.
 The Perfect Wife—originally published in 1996 and reissued in March 2008—hit #1 on the New York Times list.
 Sixteen of her books are bestsellers hitting the New York Times, USA Today and/or Publishers Weekly bestseller lists.
-With books translated into a dozen different languages she has readers around the world and has twice been nominated for Romance’s Writers of America prestigious RITA award.
+With books translated into more than a dozen different languages she has readers around the world and has twice been nominated for Romance’s Writers of America prestigious RITA award.
 In 2009 she was given a Career Achievement Award from RT Bookclub and was named Historical Storyteller of the year in 2003.
 In 2008 she was the keynote speaker for the Romance Writers of American annual conference in San Francisco.
 Victoria credits much of her writing success to her experiences as a reporter.

 Her years as a broadcast journalist were spent in two radically different areas of the country: Nebraska and West Virginia.
 In West Virginia, she covered both natural and manmade disasters.
 She was on the scene when a power plant construction accident in a small town left 52 men dead.
 She once spent the night on a mountain waiting to learn of the fate of coal miners trapped in a mine collapse.
 Victoria was producing a newscast when her husband (who worked at the same television station) and several other journalists were held hostage by a disturbed Vietnam veteran.
 In Nebraska, she reported on the farm crisis and watched people lose land that had been in their families for generations.
 She covered the story that was the basis of the movie BOYS DON’T CRY and once acted as the link between police and a gunman who had barricaded himself in his home.
 Her investigative work exposed the trucking of New York City garbage to a small town dump in rural Nebraska.